Lithos-hub/Matrix-Raining-Code-Simulator/README.md

-# Matrix Raining Code
+# Matrix Raining Code Simulator
 ![logo](https://user-images.githubusercontent.com/57297760/135144113-8ace96b8-dc42-4906-993d-585ebf2cc302.jpg)

-This is a simulation of the raining code from the Matrix movie using Vue.js
+This app simulates the raining code from the Matrix movies.
+Here I use HTML, pure CSS, JavaScript and Vue.

+The app includes some features like a music player and a menu to change the code color.

 Version 1.0.0